 9.2 The EXECUTIVE COMMITTEE – who hold regular meetings, and generally control the activities of the organisation.
 For example, the Executive Committee is responsible for monitoring and controlling the financial position of the organisation.

-10.1 The Officers – President, Vice-President, Honorary Secretary and Honorary Treasurer.
+10.1 The Officers – President, Vice-President, Immediate Past President, Secretary and Treasurer.
 The offices of President and Vice-President shall be held only by members who have served at least one year on the Executive Committee.

-10.2 Up to a further six elected members of the company, (minimum membership requirement of at least one year) as well as the Immediate Past President.
+10.2 Up to a further six elected members of the company, (minimum membership requirement of at least one year.)

 Qualifications for Membership

 11 Playing Membership is open to any individual aged 16 or over who:

 11.1 Undergoes a successful audition at the time of original application (and at any other time as required by the Executive Committee.)

 11.3Attend all rehearsals as required by the Production Team (advance notice of any unavoidable absence should be given to the designated person – any Member who misses three consecutive rehearsals or has been unsatisfactory attendance record may be withdrawn from the annual production by the Executive Committee.)

 12 Employees of the organisation are not eligible for membership.